sz2404/PUI2018_sz2404/HW9_sz2404/ks5063_plotReview_sz2404.md

 ### HONESTY:
 *is the plot honestly reproducing the data or is it deforming it, perhaps to emphasize a point?*

 **Comments:** After reviewing the notebook, the plot seems to have presented the data honestly through good processing of the original data.
 Map projection is relatively with a good choice that the final visualization of the borough shapes/relative locations are close to what audiences normally picture the boroughs.
+Colour codes reflects the data in a consistant way among all the plots.